 There’s a lot you can do to keep your immune system strong and working its best.
 From the food you eat to your daily routine, many elements can positively impact your immune system.
 Explore ways to enhance your immune system naturally or with vitamins that contain immune system boosters.

-Some simple lifestyle changes and new habits can help you to naturally boost your immune system, including:
+Making some simple changes in behavior and forming new habits can help you to naturally boost your immune system, including:

 Vitamins and supplements for a healthy immune system